bbiskup/docker-python-devenv/README.md

 # Sample development environment for Python/Docker to supersede the use of virtualenv

+- Goals:
+  - avoid virtualenv (solves only part of what Docker solves)
+  - reproducible system libraries regardless of host system
+  - Run application code and tests in Docker environment
+  - DRY

 - Base image [puckel/docker-airflow](https://github.com/puckel/docker-airflow/)
   for sake of example (multi-container project with non-trivial dependencies)
 - Added custom Dockerfile that extends the base image and adds project-specific